ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This represents the minimal set of operations required to synchronize or advance joint state objects by an IVSM.

-**[R160]** For the purpose of BPI Interoperability, a  valid "Launch IVSM" operation a BPI invokes MUST
+**[R160]** For BPI Interoperability, a  valid "Launch IVSM" operation a BPI invokes MUST
 * instantiate an operational IVSM conformant to **[R158]** and **[R159]**
-* include the list of BPI User as part of the IVSM joint state object
+* include the list of BPI Users as part of the IVSM joint state object
 * commit the initial state of an IVSM as a valid, succinct, and efficient zero-knowledge proof of correctness of the initial state on the CCSM together with its public input and verification key
 * return a list of IVSM endpoints as URIs for the operations listed in **[R159]**
 * return a cryptographically secured and masked secret for the invoking BPI User.

-In the context of this document, cryptographically secured and masked means that an attacker cannot unmask the secret without the cryptographic material used to secure and mask the secret such as a cryptographic secret used in a key exchange protocol.
+In the context of this document, cryptographically secured and masked means that an attacker cannot unmask the secret without the cryptographic material used to secure and mask the secret, such as a cryptographic secret used in a key exchange protocol.

-**[R161]** The valid zero-knowledge proof of correctness of the initial joint state MUST be publicly verifiable on the CCSM upon which the IVSM was instantiated.
+**[R161]** The valid zero-knowledge proof of correctness of the initial joint state MUST be publicly verifiable on the CCSM the IVSM utilizes.

 **Remove IVSM**

-Once the IVSM has met the defined finalization criteria of the joint state it can be stopped and shot down but not before.
+Once the IVSM has met the defined finalization criteria of the joint state it can be stopped, and removed, but not before.

 **[R162]** An IVSM MUST NOT be stopped unless the finalization criteria of the joint state have been met.